 PHOTO DESCRIPTION: A disabled alien prince wearing sunglasses and brightly colored hair grins and points at the camera happily.
 Ze is wearing a black t-shirt that reads "Ableism is Trash" underneath a yellow cheetah print jacket.

-After receiving a diagnosis of Multiple Sclerosis seven years ago, Bri became a podcaster and political agitator with a fierce desire to change the way disabled people of color are seen in mass media.
+Maxwell Joy Moore is a podcaster, poet and political agitator with a fierce desire to change the way disabled people of color are seen in mass media.

 Zir episodes serve as a vehicle for amplifying, preserving, and delighting in the voices of disabled people of color.
 Ze is committed to interjecting disability justice in any conversation ze has and loves to cultivate collaborative energy with cultural workers, writers, artists and storytellers within zir community.

-Ze is and will always be a proud Black, Jamaican-American, queer, non-binary, disabled alien-prince from The Bronx.
+Ze is and will always be a proud Black, Jamaican-American, queer, non-binary trans, disabled alien-prince from The Bronx.